What can you do for just a weekend in Paris?

 The college student who ran our walking tour was awesome and full of trivia, like an anaconda was found in the River Seine.
 Really, y’all.

 Great restaurant recommendations and fun stories by a Paris local – all in English.
+Check out these tips for Paris shopping.

 Look around!
 History and literature is EVERYWHERE.
 This was on the corner by our hotel.
 Rue Plumet.